Reproducing and debugging kernel builds

 Use podman

-to download the container image:
+to download the container image from the last line:

 podman image pull <IMAGE_NAME_AND_TAG>